yasir-17/Web-Scraping/README.md

     - Sort the results first by count (in descending order) and then alphabetically by nature.

 ## Bugs and Assumptions
-The assumptions is that not all column value for a particular row is empty.
+1) The assumptions is that not all column value for a particular row is empty.
 There is atleast one non-empty column value present for each row.
+2) The code assumes that the provided incident summary URL follows a specific format, containing relevant information in a tabular structure
+3) The code assumes that the incident summary URL allows for unlimited access to the data.
+It should not be password locked or have other access limitations.